-Ever since COVID-19 came and countries went into lockdown, companies have been forced to work remotely – many for the first time ever.
+Ever since COVID-19 came around and countries went into lockdown, companies have been forced to work remotely – many for the first time ever.

 The benefits of working from home have been proven countless times in countless studies.
-One of the most infamous was a 9-month long study that researcher and professor Nicholas Bloom started back in 2013.
+One of the most famous was a 9-month long study that researcher and professor Nicholas Bloom started back in 2013.
 The study showed that the employees of a China-based company experienced a 13% overall increase in productivity since they began working remotely.
 The study resulted in the company – Ctrip – rolling out a work from home option for all employees indefinitely.

 While it’s easy to grasp hard-won and tangible data, a lot of workers – as many as 11% – are still finding the transition to remote work difficult.
-Other companies, on the other hand, including Google, Siemens and Facebook have announced work from home plans for at least another year.
+Other companies, on the other hand, including Google, Siemens and Facebook, have announced work from home plans for at least another year.